 To start your recovery journey with ANR Clinic today, contact us to schedule a free consultation!

-Mixing alcohol and opioid pain relievers or other addictive drugs can be extremely dangerous.
-Not only can mixing drugs and alcohol cause alcohol addiction and co-occurring substance use disorders, but it can also increase the severity of withdrawal symptoms and have dire effects on a person’s mental and physical health, causing physical issues such as liver failure/damage, respiratory depression, and in some cases, death.
+Mixing alcohol and codeine can be extremely dangerous due to the high risk of a potentially life-threatening overdose.
+Mixing opioids and alcohol can also cause co-occurring substance use disorders, increase the severity of withdrawal symptoms, and lead to physical issues such as liver failure/damage, respiratory depression, and, in some cases, death.